Friday, May 29, 2009

 The mighty Velvets never troubled the top 100 album chart with this, or any of their subsequent albums, but nigh on every one of the brave 10,000 or so souls who made that step and purchased went on to form their own bands or become painters, gimp gear clad whip dancers or artists of some description.

 The 'influence' of the Velvets can be felt as it permeated right through much of the important non-mainstream white music from 1967 to this day.
-I don't need to list them here, surely.
+I don't need to list them here.

-...note: As a young art student in 1984 my Velvets album was a permanent 'under arm' fixture - as signifier and, of course, enhancing it's 'social object' properties...
+...note: As a young art student in 1984 my Velvets album was a permanent 'under arm' fixture - as signal and, of course, as a 'social object'...

-Influence as measured by what people do as a result of exposure to said influence.
+Influence can only measured by what people do as a result of exposure to said influence.

 Without wishing to add to the never-ending noise about social network 'influence' ranking - as calculated by how many 'friends', connections one has and how many other users read and republish material - there needs to be a distinction between true influence and simply popularity.

 Many self-annointed 'influencers' main point of influence seems to be the endless postings of tactics for gaining more followers on twitter.
 Whether the is any real value in amassing huge networks is moot.
 If this empire building does not propagate the spread of any purposeful idea then it's pretty meaningless.